BEING NEIGHBOR TO THOSE IN NEED; SERVING THEM WITH WILLING HEARTS.

 Anyone who wishes to donate useable furniture, appliances, household items, clothing, linens, gift items, etc. is invited to bring them to the Shop during hours of operation.
 If you have large items which you are unable to haul, volunteers may be able to pick them up.

 Sources of income are sales and contributions from churches, organizations and individuals.
 No workers, officers or directors are paid.
-After monthly expenses (mortgage payments, utilities, insurance, supplies, building repairs and maintenance) are paid, funds are used as follows: half of the excess funds are set aside for capital improvement; the other half is available for individuals and families who find themselves in crisis situations and are referred to us through the Health Department or Community Action, and for programs designed to prevent families from getting into crisis situations.
+After monthly expenses (mortgage payments, utilities, insurance, supplies, building repairs and maintenance) are paid, funds are used as follows: fifteen percent of the excess funds are set aside for capital improvement; the other eighty five percent is available for individuals and families who find themselves in crisis situations and are referred to us through the Health Department or Community Action, and for programs designed to prevent families from getting into crisis situations.

 Anyone willing to volunteer services for any aspect of the Christian Crossing operation is invited to come to the Shop during open hours or call 301-334-6339.
 We would also like to have a coordinator from each church congregation in Garrett county.
 Click HERE for more information on volunteering.